LASeeker/RNAseqEr/README.md

 11. **Writing of a summary report** that describes what has been done, what the results are and where to find them.

+12. **(Optional) LLM-powered manuscript draft generation** that analyzes results and creates a first draft of a scientific manuscript, focusing on the most biologically relevant findings.

 The processed Seurat objects are saved which enables the addition of other tailored analyses.